Fueled/fueled-boilerplate/README.md

     This may take a while, there's quite a few things to install.

+## Kicking off the gulp

+Once you've got it all installed, you'll need to run the gulp task to watch for changes and run the various parts of gulfile.js

+    ``` bash
+    $ gulp
+    ```

+    Gulp build will run each of the build tasks as if each has had a change made to it.
+Helpful for when pulling down after changes have been made by another party/elsewhere.

+    ``` bash
+    $ gulp build
+    ```

 ## Working with the Fueled Boilerplate

 The Fueled Boilerplate is set up to encourage best practices and – crucially – maintainability of code.